jonathancpdx/Capstone-BallotBox/Questions.md

 # Questions for Sponsor
 1. What's our main goal besides more affordable components?
 Maintain the existing functionality and security of the SBB?
    Adding additional features?
 2. How is the QR code established in the BMD?
+How does the SBB interpret the input?
 3. What's the procedure when using the resources such as project space?
 4. Are we able to work on this project outside of the office?
-5.
+5. What makes the current FPGA desirable?

 ## Nick's Questions